 Dream feeding has been defined as the practice of feeding a sleeping infant, with the aim of encouraging the baby to sleep longer.
-The term has also been used to describe any big meal (delivered during sleep or waking) that is timed to occur immediately before the parent falls asleep.
+The term has also been used to describe any big meal (delivered during sleep or waking) that is timed to occur immediately before the parent falls asleep at night.

 Here is an overview of the subject — the definitions, the evidence, the pros and cons, and frequently asked questions.

 Tracey Hogg, who first coined the term, defines dream feeding as feeding a young infant while he or she sleeps.
 To accomplish this, you gently hold your sleeping baby in a feeding position, and try to stimulate the rooting reflex by stroking your baby’s mouth and offering your baby a breast or bottle.
 Many babies can feed in this way without waking up (Hogg and Blau 2005).